FreeDSx/LDAP/docs/Server/General-Usage.md

 ### Seeded SQLite Server

 The simplest useful setup.
 A SQLite file holds the directory, so it survives restarts and works under the default forking runner.
-Seeding is an upsert, so running this again is safe.
+Seeding refuses an entry that already exists, so running this again fails unless you set `setReplaceExisting(true)`.

 The built-in `PasswordAuthenticator` handles bind authentication automatically — it reads the `userPassword` attribute from entries and verifies credentials against it.
 Supported hash schemes: `{SHA}`, `{SSHA}`, `{MD5}`, `{SMD5}`, and